rootkovska/rootkovska.github.io/_posts/2015-12-25-Aethernum.md

 > euro = (ether * shoe) * tau

 Where tau is your brain's time perception.
 A real scenario is a bit more complicate than that but nothing that our math guys can't crunch.
+Indeed, this is probably a very simple description of something that every manager does everyday to fill in his own only pockets; and as an overal picture, this is what the financial system does, since ever, in favor of different groups of people according to different kind of laws and contracts.
+Today, thanks to your 50 euros smartphone and ethereum, after a 'little' security review to remove factory embedded spies and rats, and a bit of training for yourself, you can do it too :)

 The importance of this theoretical excercise is to understand that we can adapt production times, production units, retail prices, wages, and everything, to the single individuals using a rational equation that granularly takes into consideration the single individual's [capabilities](https://en.wikipedia.org/wiki/Capability_approach) and [needs](https://en.wikipedia.org/wiki/Universal_Declaration_of_Human_Rights).
 Example: Prof. Odlyzko talking about privacy, price discrimination, and the seeds of capitalism's destruction